koltregaskes/canvas-planner/ARCHITECTURE.md

 - **Unit tests:** For sync, normalization, and UI utilities.
 - **E2E tests:** Simulate drag/drop, filtering, and edit/create flows.
 - **Performance:** Debounce canvas updates and batch API calls to respect rate limits.

+## Deployment notes
+- **Local-first:** Run `npm install` once, then `npm start` to launch the server.
+- **GitHub Pages:** Works as a static preview with read-only demo data and local drafts.
+When an API becomes reachable, the UI will switch to live mode automatically.
+- **Cloud (next):** Deploy the Node server to Fly/Render/Railway with a database (e.g., Supabase).
+Secrets needed: Notion integration token + database IDs, Todoist token, and DB credentials.

 ## Security & privacy
 - Store tokens in `.env` files, not in code.